 How to improve streaming via OBS with Speedify?

 Do you have a lower upload speed or are your streams looking bad because of high latency?
-Do you have several cellular connected devices laying around?
+Do you have several cellular connected devices lying around?
 If you do, then you can follow some of our suggestions to improve your OBS streaming quality and give you a better response time when streaming with OBS.

 Combining multiple internet connection is something where Speedify shines!
 We have guides for Mac and Windows on how you can add more connections for a more stable stream.
 If you're combining multiple connections and you want to ensure that you're still within your data limits or you want to manage how Speedify use your connection, you can go to this link.